moss-l/bhs-js-testing/boolean-simplification.md

 And now we’re ready for the final Boolean related simplification.

-## If you need to return a boolean and you have one, just return it.
+## If you need to return a Boolean and you have one, just return it.

 Look carefully at the version of the function just above.
 Just the same way you don’t need to compare a Boolean value with `== true` to